Vidyayani/techalch/README.md

 2. Used a generic crypting module "bcrypt" for encrypting password and comparing encryption for validation
 3. Dev dependencies - eslint and nodemon
 4. IDE - VScode
+5. All values have been mostly hardcoded

 ## Project Structure

 * /models
     * consists of one file, user data object model script
+    * user.js consists of some cardcoded (user,password) values which can be used as new user info gets saved only in runtime memory
 * /routes
-    * consists of routes categorized by auth, news or weather
+    * consists of routes categorized into different files by auth, news or weather
+    * auth.js - login and signup with encryption and jwt token generation
+    * news.js - jwt verification and fetches top 20 stories by search string
+    * weather.js - fetch 5 day forecast by picking a consistent time of the day
 * middleware.js
     * to generate and verify jwt tokens
 * server.js